 Join our Thimphu Tshechu Festival tour, one of the popular Festival Tours in Bhutan.
-This Festival tour is going to be held from 8th October to 10th October, 2019.
-Enjoy this popular 3-Day Festival in Thimphu and explore Bhutan including its beautiful cities of Paro, Thimphu, Punakha and Wangdipodrang.
+This Festival tour is going to be held from 16th September to 18th September 2021.
+Enjoy this popular 3-Day Festival in Thimphu and explore Bhutan including its beautiful cities of Paro, Thimphu, Punakha, and Wangdipodrang.

 Thimphu Tshechu is one of the most popular festivals in Bhutan.
-This festival is held in Thimphu for 3 days beginning on the 10th day of the 8th month of lunar calendar.
-Thimphu Tshechu was initiated by theya 4th Desi Gyalse Tenzin Rabgay in 1867 and later some change were introduced in Thimpu Tshechu in the 1950s by the third king of Bhutan Jigme Dorji Wangchuck.
+This festival is held in Thimphu for 3 days beginning on the 10th day of the 8th month of the lunar calendar.
+Thimphu Tshechu was initiated by the 4th Desi Gyalse Tenzin Rabgay in 1867 and later some change was introduced in Thimpu Tshechu in the 1950s by the third king of Bhutan Jigme Dorji Wangchuck.

 This Thimphu Tshechu festival is witnessed by thousands of people from all over Bhutan.
 The actual Tshechu is preceded by days and nights of prayer and rituals to invoke the gods.

 To Bhutanese farmers, the Thimphu Tshechu is also seeing as a break from farm life.
-It is an annual social gathering where people dress in their finest clothing and jewelries come to celebrate, receive blessings and pray for health and happiness.
+It is an annual social gathering where people dress in their finest clothing and jewelry come to celebrate, receive blessings, and pray for health and happiness.

-It brings you a closer contact with the local people and gives you an insight into the Bhutanese lives, beliefs and more.
+It brings you closer contact with the local people and gives you an insight into the Bhutanese lives, beliefs, and more.

-During Thimphu Tshechu which is head at Tendrel thang (Festival Ground in front of Tashichhoedzong ), the mask dances known as cham and folk dance are perform to bless onlookers , to teach them the Buddhist Dharma to protect them misfortune and to exercise all evil.
-It is believed that the merit is gained by attending these festivals.
-The dances invoke the deities to wipe out misfortunes, increase good luck and grant personal wishes.
+During Thimphu Tshechu which is head at Tendrel thang (Festival Ground in front of Tashichhoedzong ), the mask dances known as cham and folk dance are performed to bless onlookers, to teach them the Buddhist Dharma to protect them from misfortune, and to exorcise all evil.
+It is believed that merit is gained by attending these festivals.
+The dances invoke the deities to wipe out misfortunes, increase good luck, and grant personal wishes.

-The sacred Thongdrol of Guru Rinphoche is unfurled early in the morning on the last day of Thimphu Tshechu.
-It is believed that the thangdroel in unveiled at dawn to bring blessing to all who view it.
+The sacred Thongdrol of Guru Rinpoche is unfurled early in the morning on the last day of Thimphu Tshechu.
+It is believed that the Thangdroel is unveiled at dawn to bring blessings to all who view it.

 Fly into Paro, after completing your immigration formalities, you will be received by our representative who will be your tour guide throughout your tour.
 Then drive to Thimphu.
 On arrival at Thimphu check into your hotel and after lunch visit the following.

-Changzamtok Weaving center: It is to observe beautiful colorful silk and cotton textiles being woven into shawls, scarves and tradition Bhutanese dresses.
+Changzamtok Weaving center: It is to observe beautiful colorful silk and cotton textiles being woven into shawls, scarves, and traditional Bhutanese dresses.